Pressure (Tyler Bryant & the Shakedown album): Background and recording

 Following the success of their previous album, Tyler Bryant & the Shakedown planned to tour France, which was to be followed by a tour with Nickelback and Stone Temple Pilots scheduled for summer 2020.
-However, with the sudden onset of the COVID-19 pandemic in March of 2020, those plans were put on hold, and the group remained in Nashville.
+However, with the sudden onset of the COVID-19 pandemic in March 2020, those plans were put on hold, and the group remained in Nashville.
 It was also around this time that bassist Noah Denney announced his decision to leave the group.
 All of these events led Bryant to write the song “Crazy Days”, which he recorded with his wife, Rebecca Lovell of Larkin Poe, at their home studio, the Bombay Palace.

-“Crazy Days” wound up in the hands of Bryant's label, Spinefarm Records, who contacted Bryant and suggested he record a new album at his home studio.
+“Crazy Days” wound up in the hands of Bryant's label, Spinefarm Records, who contacted Bryant and suggested he record a new album at his home studio during lockdown.
 Bryant agreed, and asked friend and producer Roger Alan Nichols to help engineer and co-produce the new record.
 Recording sessions for the album began at the Bombay Palace on April 20, 2020, with Graham Whitford and Caleb Crosby joining Bryant in the studio.
 Also recording with the band was bassist Ryan Fitzgerald, who had joined the group following Denney’s departure.

 Throughout the sessions for the album, Bryant was troubled by personal problems as well as lack of sleep.
 As a result, he displayed erratic behavior throughout recording, clashing with other band members, and suffering from mental breakdowns.
 By the time sessions wrapped on May 8, Bryant was physically and mentally exhausted from recording.